graysky2/kodi-standalone-service/README.md

 2. Users of Ubuntu wishing the kodi user to access devices on `/dev/ttyxxxx`, will need to edit `/etc/sysusers.d/kodi-standalone.conf` and uncomment the line adding the kodi user to the `dialout` group.

-#### Notes for Users of RPiOS
+#### Notes for users of RPiOS
-To use this with RPiOS Lite (Rasbian 11: Bullseye, Kodi 19.4: Matrix) requires an extra step.
+To use this with RPiOS Lite (Rasbian 11: Bullseye, Kodi 19.4: Matrix) requires extra setup.

 1. Ensure that the boot preference is set to a graphical target.
 `sudo systemctl set-default graphical.target`
 This causes the kodi service to launch automatically on boot via `display-manager.target`.

 2. Install the `kodi-eventclients-kodi-send` package and see [shutdown/reboot](https://github.com/graysky2/kodi-standalone-service#notes-on-system-shutdownreboot).

+#### Notes for users of Proxmox
+If running kodi containerized on Proxmox, see [Issue #47](https://github.com/graysky2/kodi-standalone-service/issues/47).

 ## Usage
 Simply [start/enable](https://wiki.archlinux.org/index.php/Systemd#Using_units) the requisite service.